cappymayor/prometheus-setup/README.md

 ```
 kubectl get pods
 ```
-- You will see the pods are starting, ensure they are all running and in ready state before we can check the Prometheus UI.
+- You will see the pods are starting, ensure they are all running and in ready state before we can check the `Prometheus UI`.

 ### STEP 4
 - If all is in running and ready state, run the below command to list all the service created as part of the Prometheus installation.